-Unfortunately, you’re in a financial bind, so tackling your tax debt simply isn’t an option.
+Unfortunately, you are in a financial bind, so tackling your tax debt simply isn’t an option.
+The good news?

 You don’t have to go toe to toe with the IRS all on your own.
 A tax expert can stand by your side and help you to settle your tax debt.

 The question now is, should your gladiator be a Certified Public Accountant (CPA), or should it be a tax attorney?
 Does it matter when you have problems with taxes?

 Certified Public Accountant or Tax Attorney for Tax Debt Relief?

 Here are just a few differences between them:

 A CPA, or a certified public accountant, is a tax expert who has completed a minimum of 150 semester hours of accounting education at a higher education, which is the equivalent of five years of schooling.